MicrosoftDocs/power-automate-docs/articles/how-tos-restore-deleted-flow.md

 # Restore deleted flows with PowerShell

 If you or someone else accidentally deletes a flow that is not part of a solution, you can use PowerShell to restore it.

 >[!NOTE]
 >The steps in this article apply only to non-solution flows.
 If you deleted a flow that was part of a solution, you need to file a support ticket with Microsoft for assistance.
+Also, flows deleted before 28 days can not recovered through the PS script or MS Support.

 ## Prerequisites